Pecners/portfolio_website/content/post/spatial_buffer/index.markdown

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-8-1.png" width="672" />

 This buffer extends the designated `dist` from the boundary line and in that way is similar to the line buffer.
-One difference with polygon buffers is that we can also do negative distances, with will buffer to the inside, resulting in a smaller polygon than the original.
+One difference with polygon buffers is that we can also do negative distances, which will buffer to the inside, resulting in a smaller polygon than the original.

 ```r